Hameez10/Lisp-Notes/CPS305Advice.md

 Learning Lisp can be a difficult task.
 It is very different than any of the other lanaguges you have learnt in the past; Python, Java, Assembly code, and Machine code.
 The CS community here at TMU have described the languages as a game of count the brackets, due to there being so many and often times the reason behind code not functioning.

-The method of learning Lisp is the same as any other langauge however.
-You can only understand it by practising.
-When I started learning Lisp, I woudl just read of the lecture slides. i thougt I was mking good progress adding annotations besides the slides, but I wasn't at my best.
-I only became comfortable in Lisp when I started coding it.

-The first few weeks of the course you will doing a crash course on Lisp.
-It is going to be a lto fo information, but an acheivable amount of you put in the work.
-The first 2 labs will be difficult, but after that you will get the hang of it.
-You really want to grind Lisp until reading week as that will be the basics of the midterms.
-PLEASE READ THE STIDY GUIDE as that is all you need to do well on the exams (applies if you have Dr. Santos).
+Approaching Lisp is no different from learning any other language – practice is key.
+When I began my journey with Lisp, I initially relied on reading lecture slides and making annotations, thinking I was making progress.
+However, true comfort with Lisp only came when I actively engaged in coding exercises.

+In the initial weeks of CPS305, brace yourself for a crash course in Lisp.
+It might feel overwhelming, but with dedication, it's a manageable amount of information.
+The first two labs might be challenging, but don't be discouraged – the learning curve becomes more manageable as you immerse yourself in the language.

+Consider a focused effort on Lisp in the early weeks of the course, as this foundation will prove crucial during midterms.
+Grind through practice problems and, importantly, refer to the study guide – especially if Dr. Santos is your instructor.
+The study guide is your key to success in the exams.